complex systems and brain sciences

 Without getting into the biggest philosophical question, I am Mengsen Zhang, a Complex Systems scientist and neuroscientist.
 My long-term interest is to understand how simple (but no simpler) interaction between numerous components gives rise to complex systems with multiple characteristic scales, e.g., biological and social systems (…more: Why Complexity).

-I have recently joined (Fall, 2023) Michigan State University as an Assistant Professor in the Department of Computational Mathematics, Science and Engieering (CMSE).
-I focus on developing a computational framework for analyzing and modeling multiscale systems and connecting computational modeling to human and animal naturalistic recordings and experiments using brain stimulation.
-I am in the process of moving most of the research content here to a new lab website.
-Stay tuned!
+I have recently joined (Fall, 2023) Michigan State University as an Assistant Professor in the Department of Computational Mathematics, Science and Engieering (CMSE), where the Multiscale Complex Systems Lab (New Lab Website) is born!
+Please follow the new website for the research updates from our team.
+This page will remain as a history record of my work before the independent stage.
+Now with a whole team, we continue to focus on developing computational frameworks for analyzing and modeling multiscale systems and connecting computational modeling to human and animal naturalistic recordings and experiments using brain stimulation.

 I earned a Ph.D. in Complex Systems and Brain Sciences at Florida Atlantic University under Drs.
 Emmanuelle Tognoli and J. A. Scott Kelso.
 My dissertation provides me the experimental (human social coordination), theoretical (nonlinear dynamics), and data-analytical (computational topology) foundation for probing multiscale dynamics.
 After graduation, I moved to Stanford University (Brain Dynamics Lab, led by Dr. Manish Saggar) to further develop my expertise in nonlinear dynamic modeling and computational geometry/topology, applied to human neuroimaging data.
 After Stanford, I joined the Frohlich Lab, led by Dr. Flavio Frohlich, where develop computational tools to connect the scales of observation accessible in animal (ferrets!) and human research.